DanielSinyoungHwang/FirstGithub/README.md

 "Documentation" means any technical specifications and other specifications or documentation that SAMSUNG may make available or provide to Licensee relating to or for use in connection with the SDK.

-"Open Source Software" means any software or software component, module or package that contains, or is derived in any manner (in whole or in part) from, any software that is distributed as free software, open source software or similar licensing or distribution models, including, without limitation, software licensed or distributed under any of the following licenses or distribution models, or licenses or distribution models similar to any of the following: (a) GNU’s General Public License (GPL) or Lesser/Library GPL (LGPL); (b) the Artistic License (e.g., PERL); (c) the Mozilla Public License; (d) the Netscape Public License; (e) the Sun Community Source License (SCSL); (f) the Sun Industry Standards License (SISL); (g) the BSD License; and (h) the Apache License.
+"Open Source Software" means any software or software component, module or package that contains, or is derived in any manner (in whole or in part) from, any software that is distributed as free software, open source software or similar licensing or distribution models, including, without limitation, software licensed or distributed under any of the following licenses or distribution models, or licenses or distribution models similar to any of the following:
+- (a) GNU’s General Public License (GPL) or Lesser/Library GPL (LGPL)
+- (b) the Artistic License (e.g., PERL)
+- (c) the Mozilla Public License
+- (d) the Netscape Public License
+- (e) the Sun Community Source License (SCSL)
+- (f) the Sun Industry Standards License (SISL)
+- (g) the BSD License and
+- (h) the Apache License.

 "Personal Data" means information in any media provided by SAMSUNG to Licensee, or collected by Licensee on its own, that identifies or could reasonably be used to identify a natural person, including, without limitation: a person’s first and last name, home or other physical address, telephone number, fax number, email address or other online identifier, Social Security number or other third-party issued identifier (including, but not limited to, state identification number, driver’s license number, or passport number), biometric data, health information, credit card or other financial information (including bank account information), IP address and cookie information, or any other device-specific number or identifier.